dotnet/designs/accepted/2023/feature-switch-attributes.md

 ## Goals

-- Teach the ILLink Roslyn analyzer to treat `IsDynamicCodeCompiled` as a guard for `RequiresDynamicCodeAttribute`
 - Allow libraries to define their own feature guard properties

   Libraries should be able to introduce their own properties that can act as guards for `RequiresDynamicCodeAttribute`, or for other features that might produce warnings in the analyzer